kevinvongmany/wordle/README.md

 - [PedroTech](https://www.youtube.com/@PedroTechnologies) for the tutorial inspiration.
 - [dwordly-game](https://github.com/getify/dwordly-game/) for the word lists.
-- Bog On My Dog community (Destiny 2 streamer) for the theme.
 - The Wordle game for the original concept.